oclero/qlementine-icons/README.md

 ## Features

-This repository is an icon set aimed to be used in conjunction with my Qt library named [Qlementine](https://github.com/oclero/qlementine).
+- This repository is an icon set aimed to be used in conjunction with my Qt library named [Qlementine](https://github.com/oclero/qlementine).

-This icon set provides all the icons as requested by the [Freedesktop standard](http://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html), and vastly expands it, in the following sizes:
+- This icon set provides icons as requested by the [Freedesktop standard](http://standards.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html), and vastly expands it, in `16`×`16` pixels.

-- 16x16 pixels

-> **Note:** Work in progress.
+  > **Note:** Freedesktop coverage is a work in progress.
 Follow the progress [here](https://docs.google.com/spreadsheets/d/1lwPe_WPdQkgOCCKtCJghRR6EkeCQXrv96WzCUMdAfRE/edit?usp=sharing).

->
-> A release will be created when all the icons are made.
+- The icons are in SVG format, so can be scaled to any size without loosing any quality.
+However, they've been designed to be used in `16`×`16` pixels, to be pixel-perfect.

+- The icons are visible on the [project's website](https://oclero.github.io/qlementine-icons).
+Search among the library, and click on the icon to download the SVG file.

 ## Usage